Approximate Bayesian Computation via Classification: Frequentist Analysis of the ABC Posterior

-Next, we show that our classification-based KL estimator \eqref{eq:KL_dnn} converges to a well-defined limit counterpart $K(p_0,p_\theta)$ under mild conditions.
 We assume that the set of considered classifiers $\mD$ resides in a sieve $\mD_n$ that expands with the sample size and its size is measured by bracketing entropy $N_{[]}(\epsilon, \mF, d)$. \citet{kaji2020adversarial} prove the rate of convergence of such a classifier (under assumptions reviewed later) with a Hellinger-type distance defined as

 where $h_\theta(D_1, D_2)=\sqrt{(P_0+P_\theta)(\sqrt D_1-\sqrt D_2)^2}$.